Getting time off work for jury service

 - loss of earnings

 You need to get your employer to fill out a Certificate of Loss of Earnings to claim for loss of earnings.
-There are however limits on the amount that you can claim.
+But there are limits on the amount that you can claim.

 Deferring or not attending jury service